AdobeDocs/experience-platform.en/help/dashboards/data-distiller/customizable-insights/overview.md

 ---
 # Customizable Insights for extended app reporting

 Use custom SQL queries to effectively extract insights from diverse structured datasets.
-Technical people can use 'query pro-mode' to perform complex analysis with SQL and then share this analysis with non-technical users through charts on your custom dashboard or export them in CSV files.
+Technical people can use query pro mode to perform complex analysis with SQL and then share this analysis with non-technical users through charts on your custom dashboard or export them in CSV files.
 This method of insight creation is well-suited for tables with clear relationships and allows for a greater degree of customization within your insights and filters that can suit niche use cases.

 >[!IMPORTANT]
 >
->Query pro-mode is only available to users who have purchased the Data Distiller SKU.
+>Query pro mode is only available to users who have purchased the [Data Distiller SKU](../../../query-service/data-distiller/overview.md).

 To generate insights from SQL, you must first create a dashboard.